wipmoore/logic/notes/logic-overview.md

 #### Second-order logic

-Is an extension to first order logic, in first order logic quantifies only qualify variable that range over an individual in second order logic allows quantifiers over relations.  e.g. ∀P∀x( x ∈ P ∨ x ∉ P ) for every unary relation P of individuals and every individual x either x is in P or it is not.
+Is an extension to first order logic, in first order logic quantifies only qualify variable that range over an individual where as second order logic allows quantifiers over relations.  e.g. ∀P∀x( x ∈ P ∨ x ∉ P ) for every unary relation P of individuals and every individual x either x is in P or it is not.
 This is the basis for type theory.

 ### Modal